How to move files and folders on the computer

 move *.doc c:\statistics

-Using the move command you can also move a directory (folder).
-In the example below the move command is moving the directory "example" in the current directory to another directory called "new" that is also in the current directory.
+Using the move command, you can also move a directory (folder).
+In the example below, the move command moves the "example" directory in the current directory to the "new" directory also in the current directory.

 move example new